 - U – oo (Like the “oo” in “doom”)

-Greetings are very important in Luganda.
-They are used often to begin a conversation with someone.
-In a formal setting, it is important to use titles of address.
-To a man, you say ‘ssebo’ and to a woman you say ‘nnyabo.’
+Greetings are very important in Luganda and are often used to begin a conversation with someone.
+In a formal setting, it is important to use titles to address someone.

 Wasuze otya nno: Good morning